grpc/proposal/A52-xds-custom-lb-policies.md

 ```

 ### Temporary environment variable protection
-During initial development, this feature will be enabled by the `GRPC_EXPERIMENTAL_ENABLE_CUSTOM_LB_CONFIG` environment variable.
+During initial development, this feature will be enabled by the `GRPC_EXPERIMENTAL_XDS_CUSTOM_LB_CONFIG` environment variable.
 If unset or not true, the `load_balancing_policy` field in xDS Cluster proto will not be considered and load balancing policy configuration will be based on the `lb_policy` field.
 This environment variable protection will be removed once the feature has proven stable.

 ## Implementation